x509cert/AzSecPodcast/transcripts/transcript8.md

 And with that, let's change tacks and talk to our guest this week.
 We have Randy Campbell who works for Microsoft Services.
 Welcome Randy, you want to give us a quick blurb on what you do, how long you been Microsoft?

-## Randy

-Hello Michael, thanks for having me.
+**Randy** Hello Michael, thanks for having me.
 I've been with Microsoft for, I am in my 23rd year, which is ranged from Technical Support, dedicated support, and now consulting for about the last 13 years.

-## Michael

-Nice!
+**Michael** Nice!
 So your your main area of expertise is networking right?
 Specifically today anyway, Azure networking.

-## Randy

-Azure infrastructure as a whole, I do have a good bit of networking experience, yes.
+**Randy** Azure infrastructure as a whole, I do have a good bit of networking experience, yes.

-## Michael

-So one of the big topics that comes up constantly with customers is that of network isolation.
+**Michael** So one of the big topics that comes up constantly with customers is that of network isolation.
 I mean, obviously Azure is a public cloud and that means public endpoints, public IP addresses, services that are technically can be exposed to the Internet.
 Therefore potentially untrusted users.

 One of the buzzwords we hear thrown around quite often is this notion of network isolation.
 So from your perspective, what do customers want when they're talking about network isolation in the context of a cloud environment?

-## Randy

-So in my experience, I would say most of the time customers are looking for a way to be able to utilize Azure resources such as Azure storage, Azure SQL to store data that might have some very sensitive information, could contain PII (Personally Identifiable Information) or PHI (Personal Healthcare Information), anything like that, and they want to be able to utilize those in a way that remains on their private network while running in the cloud.
+**Randy** So in my experience, I would say most of the time customers are looking for a way to be able to utilize Azure resources such as Azure storage, Azure SQL to store data that might have some very sensitive information, could contain PII (Personally Identifiable Information) or PHI (Personal Healthcare Information), anything like that, and they want to be able to utilize those in a way that remains on their private network while running in the cloud.

-## Michael

-We really need to differentiate here between PaaS and IaaS, right?
+**Michael** We really need to differentiate here between PaaS and IaaS, right?
 We talk about private, privately accessible services.
 We've always kind of been able to do that with IaaS.
 Is that correct PaaS has always been the area where there's been public endpoints?

-## Randy

-Absolutely yeah, with IaaS you're thinking about virtual machines and those are by default just they're going to be specific for your environment, and they're going to be deployed into a subnet, so they would get their own private IP address, their private for you.
+**Randy** Absolutely yeah, with IaaS you're thinking about virtual machines and those are by default just they're going to be specific for your environment, and they're going to be deployed into a subnet, so they would get their own private IP address, their private for you.

 When it comes to the PaaS offerings really around the multi tenant kind, you know for a long time the Azure Cloud didn't have the capability to  be able to allow those to be accessed through private means only.
 They were the only way you could access them was over the Internet  - a public endpoint.

-## Michael

-So many PaaS offering, so let's have an example, say as your storage or Azure SQL database.
+**Michael**  So many PaaS offerings, let's have an example, say Azure storage or Azure SQL database.
 They offer a firewall and I use the term firewall very loosely there like lower case F firewall, that provide things like IP restrictions, perhaps even port restrictions in some cases, but that's not network isolation, right?

-## Randy

-That's right, Michael.
+**Randy** That's right, Michael.
 So  things like storage accounts or Azure SQL or Key Vault.
 You can go to the firewall settings for that resource.

 Hey, when you're looking to add IP address is there you can only add public IP addresses, so if you're needing to access something from on-prem but you want to try to do it in a somewhat secure manner, you can add those NAT' public IP addresses from your data center to the resource, but truly it's not really network isolation.
 At that point, it still is traffic that leaves that's not confined to your private network.

-## Michael

-So over the years I mean Microsoft has moved towards newer network isolation technologies, do you want to just give us an idea of what those technologies are and what the sort of the patterns are that we see emerge across various services?
+**Michael** So over the years I mean Microsoft has moved towards newer network isolation technologies, do you want to just give us an idea of what those technologies are and what the sort of the patterns are that we see emerge across various services?

-## Randy

-Right, so as more and more customers really demanded that some of our multi-tenant PaaS services have this additional security feature, we produced a feature called "service endpoints".
+**Randy** Right, so as more and more customers really demanded that some of our multi-tenant PaaS services have this additional security feature, we produced a feature called "service endpoints".
 Yeah, so with service endpoints they allow you to lock down, so to speak, which Azure VNet or subnet can access that Azure resource such as a storage account or a Key Vault or Azure SQL.

 And again I want to emphasize Azure virtual network because you cannot restrict traffic from on-prem through service endpoints.
 That is where one of the limitations for service endpoints comes into play.